ratwolfzero/hopalong_python/README.md

 - The second pass generates the sequence of trajectory points and maps them directly to image pixel coordinates representing the attractor hit pattern information (where the pixel value is > 0).
 Only this information is updated and stored in an image array initialized with zero values.

-Handling or interpretation of ptxels with multiple hits is explained in the 'Features' section.
+Handling of ptxels with multiple hits, see 'Features' section.
-Further explanitions regarding benefits of two-pass aproach can be found under "Performance Optimization"
+Benefits of two-pass aproach,  see "Performance Optimization" section.

 ## Requirements